Natalya Avseenko

-Natalya Anatoliyevna Avseenko (Наталья Авсе́енко; born February 13, 1975) is a Russian freediver, former free diving world champion in the team competition in 2006 and 2008, featured in a photographic series illustrating the Orda Cave, a gypsum crystal cave underneath the western Ural Mountains.
+Natalya Anatoliyevna Avseenko (Наталья Авсе́енко; born February 13, 1975) is a Russian freediver, former free diving world champion in the team competition in 2006 and 2008, featured in a photographic series by Viktor Lyagushkin illustrating the Orda Cave, a gypsum crystal cave underneath the western Ural Mountains.

 Biography

 Natalya Avseenko is a world record holder and a world champion in freediving.
 She is the founder of her own freediving school "PlavitaWay”.

 She has a PhD in Culturology from Moscow State University.
 She worked as an assistant professor at the Department of Linguistics and Intercultural Communication until 2007 at the Faculty of Foreign Languages of Moscow State University.

 She has been freediving since April 2004; at first the trainings went under the guidance of Natalia Molchanova, and then independently.
 Diving was done with Lotta Erickson and Linda Paganelli.
 She is a world champion in freediving (2006, 2008), world record holder (diving with constant weight without fins, 57 meters, Bahamas, April 8, 2008).